IFRCGo/cbs/Source/VolunteerReporting/readme.md

 If you haven't already familiarized yourself with the [contributor guide](../../Documentation/Contribution/contributing.md), please do so before proceeding.
 Make sure the required [development environment](../../Documentation/Contribution/development_environment.md) has been set up.

-See if you can find an "UpForGrabs" issue relating to this project [here.](https://github.com/IFRCGo/cbs/issues?utf8=%E2%9C%93&q=is%3Aopen%20label%3AUpForGrabs%20project%3AIFRCGo%2Fcbs%2F4)
+See if you can find an issue labeled "good first issue" relating to this project [here.](https://github.com/IFRCGo/cbs/issues?utf8=%E2%9C%93&q=is%3Aopen%20label%3A%22good%20first%20issue%22%20project%3AIFRCGo%2Fcbs%2F4%20)

 ## Running the application